StefanMathis/cart_lin/README.md

-# cart_lin

-A library for converting between linear and cartesian indices.
+A lightweight library for converting between linear and cartesian indices for any number of dimensions.

 This library offers the following functions for conversion between linear and cartesian indices for any number of dimensions: